-Santa Barbara County Workforce Development Board (SBWDB) is part of the South Central Coastal Regional Planning Unit (SCCRPU), a 7,405-square mile area along California's central coast that also includes San Luis Obispo Workforce Development Board.
-As required by the Workforce Innovation and Opportunity Act (WIOA), SBWDB is required to develop a four-year local plan that is incorporated into the SCCRPU regional plan.
+The Santa Barbara County Workforce Development Board (SBWDB) is part of the South Central Coast Regional Planning Unit (SCCRPU), a 7,405-square mile area along California's central coast that also includes the San Luis Obispo Workforce Development Board.
+As required by the Workforce Innovation and Opportunity Act (WIOA), SBWDB is required to develop a four-year local plan that is incorporated into the SCCRPU regional plan and to modify this plan at the two-year mark.